faltynmateusz/MovieLens-Machine-Learning-With-R/README.md

 # MovieLens Machine Learning With R

-Final project of the [HarvardX Professional Certificate in Data Science (completed September 2019)](https://credentials.edx.org/credentials/85a07f51c8ff4172ae9b31ada7f859c5/).
+Final project of the [HarvardX Professional Certificate in Data Science (completed August 2019)](https://credentials.edx.org/credentials/85a07f51c8ff4172ae9b31ada7f859c5/).

 ## Introduction
 The MovieLens dataset was originally collected by GroupLens Research, a research team located in the Department of Computer Science and Engineering at the University of Minnesota.